Model / Model-Family Provider SupraScore Filtered Score Coverage

 Family ranking ≠ average of member models

 When you click a family tag in the rankings table, we rebuild the SupraScore from the union of the family's member models per bench: for each bench any member scored on, we take the family's median-of-medians and weight it by the bench's own weight, exactly as we do for individual models.
-The coverage-share step then uses the max over all families (not over all models) as denominator so family scores stay on the same $[0,100]$ scale.
+The evidence-confidence step then uses the max over all families (not over all models) as denominator so family scores stay on the same $[0,100]$ scale.
 A family with more variants doesn't automatically win — the per-bench median is still robust to one outlier variant.

 What if the community disagrees with a grouping?